-- To solve an image-based face classification problem using a CNN - How to set up the CNN - How to handle the image data - How to use augmentation techniques for images - How to train the model - How to optimize the model - To explore architectures and hyperparameters for the optimal solution - To identify and tabulate all the various design/architecture choices, parameters and hyperparameters that affect your solution - To devise strategies to search through this space of options to find the best solution. - The process of staging the exploration - To initially set up a simple solution that is easily implemented and optimized - To stage your data (e.g., by initially working on a subsample of the training data) to efficiently search through the space of solutions. - To track losses and performance on validation data to ensure the code is working properly and the model is being trained properly - To subset promising configurations/settings and then evaluate those on the larger (complete) dataset - To engineer the solution using your tools - To use objects from the PyTorch framework to build a CNN. - To deal with issues of data loading, memory usage, arithmetic precision etc. to maximize the time efficiency of your training and inference.
+- To implement CNNs for image data - How to handle image data - How to use augmentation techniques for images - How to implement your own CNN architecture - How to train the model - How to optimize the model using regularization techniques - To derive semantically meaningful representations - To understand what semantic similarity means in the context of images - To implement CNN architectures that are one of the many ways commonly used for representation learning - To identify a similarity or distance metrics to compare the extracted feature representations - To measure the semantic similarity between two derived representations using these appropriate similarity measures.
+Use this to generate discriminative and generalizable feature representations for data Explore different advanced loss functions and architectures to improve the learned representations - Learn how classification and verification are connected to each other - To explore architectures and hyperparameters for the optimal solution - To identify and tabulate all the various design/architecture choices, parameters and hyperparameters that affect your solution - To devise strategies to search through this space of options to find the best solution - To engineer the solution using your tools - To use objects from the PyTorch framework to build a CNN. - To deal with issues of data loading, memory usage, arithmetic precision etc. to maximize the time efficiency of your training and inference